 This caused an uproar among the Kratom community as well as the general population, with NGOs like the American Kratom Association challenging the decision at every forum.
 The resistance was so fierce, and with hundreds of thousands of comments and emails to DEA challenging their decision and asking for Kratom withdrawal, DEA was forced to retract.

-On 13th October 2016, just two months after the initial attempt, DEA had to revert back their decision.
-They withdrew the notice of intent on 13th October to bring relief to hundreds of thousands of Kratom enthusiasts.
+On 13th October 2016, just two months after the initial attempt, DEA had to revert its decision.
+They withdrew the notice of intent on the 13th of October to bring relief to hundreds of thousands of Kratom enthusiasts.

 Kratom’s Availability in the US